craigdickerson725/one-big-dark-room/README.md

   * Advanced search functionality for filtering band listings by genre, location, or other criteria.
   * Enhanced profile pages for band creators to showcase their previous projects.
   * Notification systems to alert users of new listings matching their preferences.

+### Colour Scheme

+The One Big Dark Room project utilizes a carefully chosen color scheme to enhance readability, user engagement, and ease of navigation.
+The color palette is simple yet effective, creating a clean and modern aesthetic.

+#### Primary Background Color:

+- The overall background is a dark shade that provides a sleek, modern look, evoking a professional and focused atmosphere.
+This dark theme helps other elements stand out while reducing eye strain during prolonged use.

+#### Text Colors:

+- The default text color is white, ensuring high contrast against the dark background for easy readability.

+#### Hover Effects:

+- Interactive elements, such as buttons and message alerts, utilize hover effects with color shifts to signal interactivity.

+#### Buttons and Alerts:

+- Important actions like creating a listing or confirming actions (such as deletion) are styled with buttons that use clear, distinguishable colors, typically leaning towards neutral or dark themes to maintain consistency with the overall design.
+The modal confirmation buttons (like the 'Yes' button) are styled without extra borders to create a clean appearance.

+#### Visual Alerts:

+- New messages in the inbox are marked with a red alert icon, ensuring that users can quickly identify pending actions or notifications.

+This color scheme balances functionality with aesthetics, ensuring a visually pleasing experience without overwhelming the user with bright or excessive color variations.

+### Typography

+One Big Dark Room uses a clean and modern Palanquin Dark font throughout the application.
+The typography is designed to be minimal and readable, complementing the dark-themed background.
+Headings and important elements are slightly larger to establish hierarchy, while body text remains simple and easy to scan, ensuring a user-friendly reading experience across all devices.

+- [Palanquin Dark](https://fonts.google.com/specimen/Palanquin Dark) was used for the primary headers and titles.

+## User Stories

+### Site Users

+- As a Site User I can see a paginated view of all published band listings so that I can quickly search for ones that appeal to me.
+- As a Site User I can open an individual band listing so that I can read the full text of the listing.
+- As a Site User I can create a user account so that I can use the full features of the site.
+- As a Site User I can create a band listing so that I can connect with the community of other musicians on the site.
+- As a Site User I can edit or delete my band listing so that my listing is always accurate/up-to-date, or removed from the site.
+- As a Site User I can message an artist via their band listing so that I can propose a collaboration.
+- As a Site User I can receive messages from other users so that I can communicate with them about possible collaborations.
+- As a Site User I can reply to messages so that I can respond to and interact with other users.

+### Site Admin

+- As a Site Administrator I can create, read, update, and delete band listings so that I can manage the content of my site.
+- As a Site Administrator I can create draft band listings so that I can complete the band listing at a later time.